Improving randomized controlled trial analysis via data-adaptive borrowing: Introduction

-We propose an approach to achieve efficient estimation of treatment effects that is robust to various potential discrepancies that may arise with ECs from RWD.

-When handling the selection bias of ECs, our proposal is based on the calibration weighting (CW) strategy \citep{lee2021improving} to learn the weights of ECs so that the covariate distribution of ECs matches with that of the RPCT subjects.
-Furthermore, leveraging semiparametric theory, we develop an augmented CW (ACW) estimator, motivated by the efficient influence function (EIF; \citealp{bickel1993efficient,tsiatis2007semiparametric}), which is semiparametrically efficient and doubly robust against model misspecification.
-Moreover, it can incorporate flexible machine learning methods while maintaining the desirable parametric rate of convergence.
-Despite the potential to view the selection bias problem as a generalizability or transportability issue \citep{lee2021improving}, our EIF fundamentally diverges from theirs as our context encompasses outcomes from both RPCTs and ECs, while Lee et al. solely considered RPCT outcomes.
+In this paper, we propose an approach to achieve an efficient estimation of treatment effects that is robust to various potential discrepancies that may arise in the external controls.
+When handling the selection bias of the external controls, our proposal is based on calibration weighting \citep{lee2021improving} so that the covariate distribution of external controls matches with that of the trial subjects.
+Furthermore, leveraging semiparametric theory, we develop an integrative augmented calibration weighting estimator, motivated by the efficient influence function (\citealp{bickel1993efficient,tsiatis2007semiparametric}), which is semiparametrically efficient and doubly robust against model misspecification.
+Despite the potential to view the selection bias problem as a generalizability or transportability issue \citep{lee2021improving}, our framework fundamentally diverges from theirs as our context encompasses the outcomes from both the trial data and external controls, while Lee et al. solely considered the trial outcomes.